QFive/acts_as_notifiable/README.md

 # ActsAsNotifiable
 [![Build Status](https://secure.travis-ci.org/QFive/acts_as_notifiable.png)](http://travis-ci.org/QFive/acts_as_notifiable)

 ActsAsNotifiable aims to be a flexibile notification system for your Rails application.
-On social networks, notifications are can be sent from any kind of action.
+On social networks, notifications can be sent from any kind of action.
 ActsAsNotifiable has 2 goals:

 1. Centralize the creation of notifications on different objects in a system
 2. Provide a modular way to deliver these notifications across various methods